-This course is only taken by Part IA and Part IB Paper 3 students Lecturer: Dr T.G.
-Griffin No. of lectures and practical classes: 8 + 4 Suggested hours of supervisions: 3 Prerequisite courses: None
+This course is only taken by Part IA and Part IB Paper 3 students

+Lecturer: Dr T.G.
+Griffin

+Prerequisite courses: None

 This course introduces basic concepts for database systems as seen from the perspective of application designers.
 That is, the focus is on the abstractions supported by database management systems and not on how those abstractions are implemented.